Lussekatter (Swedish Saffron Buns)

 How to Make Lussekatter:

-- Place the raisins in a small bowl and cover with warm water.
-Set them aside to plump.
+- Place the raisins in a bowl and top with warm water and leave to rehydrate.

 How to Make the Dough:

 - Warm the milk in a saucepan (careful it's not too hot!) and add it to a mixing bowl along with a couple of tablespoons of the sugar and 2 ¼ tablespoons of active dry yeast.

 - Stir together until everything has fully dissolved and leave to proof for 5 -10 minutes until bubbles start to form on the surface.